rnx2024/RF-Model-for-Job-Rejection/README.md

  [[3095   39] # True Negatives (39 predicted rejections but actual non-rejections)
  [  11 1911]] # False Positives (11 predicted non-rejections but actual rejections)
  ```
 This means that the model has reliable predictions with minimal errors.

-THe fine-tuned RF model has an
+It also has an
-**OOB Score: 0.9635058515086417** and a **Mean Squared Error: 0.007783707629690703** which means that it is performing well on unseen data.
+**OOB Score** of **0.9635058515086417** which means that it is performing well on unseen data.
+The regularized RF model also has a low **Mean Squared Error** of **0.007783707629690703**.
+Over-all, the model is doing well.

 With this regularization, the model learns from more variables compared to the first training.
 Here's the Feature Importance with the regularization of the RF model.